karalabe/xgo/README.md

 ## Enter xgo

-My solution to the challenge of cross compiling Go code with embedded C snippets (i.e. CGO_ENABLED=1) is based on the concept of [lightweight Linux containers](http://en.wikipedia.org/wiki/LXC).
+My solution to the challenge of cross compiling Go code with embedded C/C++ snippets (i.e. CGO_ENABLED=1) is based on the concept of [lightweight Linux containers](http://en.wikipedia.org/wiki/LXC).
 All the necessary Go tool-chains, C cross compilers and platform headers/libraries have been assembled into a single Docker container, which can then be called as if